 Although the existing logo did not require any changes, there was a lack of coherence and consistency in wider brand applications, visual language and campaigns, which is what we were tasked with establishing.

-The over-arching brand campaign created was ‘Shining Lights’, which was all about positioning Langdon members (service users) front and centre, ‘shining a light’ on their personal achievements (which could include learning skills to live independently, catch a bus, make friends, go to work etc. – small milestones for many of us, but significant for young people with learning disabilities).
+The first over-arching brand campaign created was ‘Shining Lights’, which was all about positioning Langdon members (service users) front and centre, ‘shining a light’ on their personal achievements (which could include learning skills to live independently, catch a bus, make friends, go to work etc. – small milestones for many of us, but significant for young people with learning disabilities).
 The campaign showcased the achievements of members – as well as volunteers, parents and fundraisers – by placing them alongside their ‘names in lights’, a proud celebration and acknowledgement of their accomplishments.

 The new brand style and language was applied to the design and build of two new websites, an advertising campaign, stationery, newsletters, fundraising collateral, appeal mailers, social media, event theming and branding, plus wall graphics and signage for the Langdon head office.
 We unified and standardised the use of typefaces and created a distinctive and confident visual style for advertising, web, social and print.
 Although launching as part of the new ‘Shining Lights’ campaign, we created a brand style that could seamlessly evolve and complement future campaigns.